 Queen's Court (167 Lower Briggate next to Fibre), daily noon to midnight restaurant/ cocktail lounge, summer courtyard, DJ sets, gay-friendly mix.

-Stone Roses (9 Briggate), guitar-fuelled Indie music club, Madchester old skool DJ sets, young mixed crowd, Thursdays through Saturdays at viaduct next to Mission 2.
+Stone Roses (9 Briggate), guitar-fuelled Indie music club, Madchester old skool DJ sets, young mixed crowd, Thursdays through Saturdays at viaduct next to Tunnel.

-The Viaduct Showbar (11 Lower Briggate at Heaton's Ct), Friday/Saturday drag cabaret showbar, Monday Kandyfloss pre-parties for gay parties at Mission 2.
+The Viaduct Showbar (11 Lower Briggate at Heaton's Ct), Friday/Saturday drag cabaret showbar, Monday Twerk pre-parties for WERK gay parties at Tunnel.

 Base Leeds (7 Heatons Ct), men's sauna and steam room, two spa pools, massage therapy, cafe beverages and snacks, internet lounge leather sofas, feature film screenings, digital TV.

-Steam Complex (8 Eyres Ave, Armley) - CLOSED AFTER FIRE OCT 2016 - large men's sauna/steam complex just west of Leeds city center, open every day 10am-11pm and non-stop Thursday 10am through Sunday 11pm, with tanning, private cabins, playrooms, bar, cinema and special events.
+Steam Complex (Ledgard Way, Armley), recently re-opened large men's sauna/steam complex just west of Leeds city center; open every day 10am-7pm except Sunday 3pm, with tanning, private cabins, playrooms, bar, cinema and special events.

 Lindum Sauna (307 Manningham Ln), men's sauna in city of Bradford, a bit west of Leeds, with two saunas, lounge, private video rooms, in-out passes.